Queen's Park F.C.: Supporters

 Queen's Park have had a supporters' association since 1947 and currently have members around the world in dozens of countries.
-The Queen's Park Supporters' Association (QPSA) organise bus travel for away fixtures, organise fundraisers, sell unofficial merchandise, organise quiz nights and other social gatherings and publish monthly newsletters to their members.
+The Queen's Park Supporters' Association (QPSA) organise bus travel for away fixtures, organise fundraisers, help community organisations, sell unofficial merchandise, organise quiz nights and other social gatherings and publish monthly newsletters to their members.
+The QPSA are also vital in liaising between the club and the supporters.

 Queen's Parks more vocal supporters go by the alias of the 'Irn Bru Firm' due to the club's previous long standing connection to the soft drink.
 The 'Irn Bru Firm' used to congregate at the back of section P2 in Hampden Park and now in section 1 of Lesser Hampden where they will stand and sing traditional chants.
 At away games, the 'Irn Bru Firm' will stand, chant, clap and hang flags with Queen's Park related text or images.